 2004 and 2007

-These years represent the first two titles that Ortiz brought to Boston.
+These years represent the first two titles that Ortiz helped bring to Boston.
 In this experiment, he’s going to get full extra credit for his amazing performance throughout the playoffs in 2004 and 2007.
 Changing seasons of 4.2 and 6.4 WAR to seasons of 8.5 and 12.5 is an absolutely huge bonus, especially when we’re giving no bonus to any other hitter in baseball history.
 But rather than straight 10X per playoff PA, let’s take a more granular approach to these seasons.
 Let’s give every ALDS PA 5X the regular season value, every ALCS PA 10X the value, and every WS PA 15X the value.

 Doing this yields a smarter number, I think, but one that’s worse for Ortiz in 2004.
 His 4.2 WAR season that we initially made into an 8.5 WAR campaign is now reduced to 7.5 WAR.
 Overall, this drops Papi behind both Palmeiro and Hernandez into 17th ever.
 McCovey and Greenberg are now quite easily within striking distance.
 And Eddie Murray, Dick Allen, and Bill Terry follow close behind.
 Once Terry passes Ortiz, it’s only Mark McGwire in the HoME.
 So Ortiz is nearing the danger zone.